xieweiAlex/English_Learning/words/2022/words-June.md

 The young soldier **flouted** his officer's orders.

 I would spend hours every night I was alone going through needless self **flagellation**.
-I’ll write it down and think of it when I can do so productively, but I’m no longer allowed to **wallow** in my past pain.
+I’ll write it down and think of it when I can do so productively, but I’m no longer allowed to **wallow** in my past pain. -

 some sort of **lichen**.
 Is that normal in cave?

-I'm actually finding **your** tenuous grasp of the English language folksy and charming today.
+I'm actually finding your **tenuous** grasp of the English language folksy and charming today.

 The ignorance is **willful**.